Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-Therefore in the local coordinates $X \equiv \tilde x - y $ and $y$ its non-constant part contains only monomials $X^a y^b$ with $2a + b \geq 4$, in particular it has a singularity of type $A_r$ with $r \geq 3$.
-The sum of Milnor numbers of all critical points of the polynomial $F$ in ${\mathbb C}^2$ is equal to 9, therefore the Milnor numbers of these two critical points are indeed equal to 6 and 3. $\Box$
+In the local coordinates $X \equiv \tilde x - y $ and $y$, its non-constant part contains only monomials $X^a y^b$ with $2a + b \geq 4$, and its quadratic part is non-trivial, so it has a singularity of type $A_r$ with $r \geq 3$.
+The sum of the Milnor numbers of all critical points of the polynomial $($\ref{mfq}$)$ in ${\mathbb C}^2$ is equal to 9, so the Milnor numbers of these two critical points are indeed 6 and 3. $\Box$

-By the index arguments, the second critical point (of type $A_3$) is of subtype $A_3^-$ (i.e. is equal to $\frac{7}{6} + \xi^2 - \eta^4$ in some local coordinates).
-Indeed, in the other case (of the local minimum point) the local index of its gradient vector field would be equal to 1, which together with index 0 of $A_6$ singularity contradicts the index of $F$ at the infinity (which is equal to $-1$).
+By the index arguments, this function at the second critical point (of type $A_3$) is equal to $\frac{7}{6} + \xi^2 - \eta^4$ in some local coordinates.
+Indeed, the quadratic part of (\ref{76}) is non-negative, and in the case of the sign $+$ in front of $\eta^4$ we would have a local minimum point with the local index of the gradient vector field equal to 1.
+Together with the index 0 of the $A_6$ singularity, this contradicts the index of the polynomial $($\ref{mfq}$)$ at the infinity (which is $-1$).

-Perturbing independently our two critical points, we can obtain a Morse function with four local minima and five saddlepoints.
+By perturbing independently two critical points of this polynomial, we can obtain a Morse function with four local minima and five saddlepoints.